odddollar/Hertz-hunter/README.md

 **Scan**

-This menu is where the graph of the scanned RSSI values is displayed, and is covered more in [Scanning](#scanning).
+This menu is where the graph of the scanned RSSI values is displayed and is covered more in [Scanning](#scanning).

 **Scan interval**